Predictive Inference Based on Markov Chain Monte Carlo Output: Introduction

 or the continuous ranked probability score \cite[CRPS;][]{MathesonWinkler1976},

+While the LogS and CRPS are the two most popular scoring rules in applications, they feature interesting conceptual differences which we discuss in Section \ref{sec:propS}.
 In practice, one finds and compares the mean score over an out-of-sample test set, and the forecasting method with the smaller mean score is preferred.
-Formal tests of the null hypothesis of equal predictive performance can be employed as well {\citep{DieboldMariano1995, GiacominiWhite2006, ClarkMcCracken2013,DelSoleTippett2014}}.
+Formal tests of the null hypothesis of equal predictive performance can be employed as well {\citep{DieboldMariano1995, GiacominiWhite2006, ClarkMcCracken2013, DelSoleTippett2014}}.

-Table \ref{tab:lit} summarizes the use of evaluation techniques in recently published comparative studies of probabilistic forecasting methods that use Bayesian inference via MCMC.
-The listing highlights that the choices of approximation method and scoring rule are heavily intertwined.
-For example, the mixture-of-parameters technique has mainly been applied in concert with the logarithmic score, whereas the empirical CDF method can be used in conjunction with the CRPS only.
-However, to this date, there are few, if any, guidelines to support choices in the table, and it is not clear how they affect practical model comparisons.
+Table 1 of the Online Supplement summarizes the use of evaluation techniques in recently published comparative studies of probabilistic forecasting methods that use Bayesian inference via MCMC.
+As shown in the table, the mixture-of-parameters technique has mainly been applied in concert with the logarithmic score, whereas the empirical CDF method can be used in conjunction with the CRPS only.
+However, to this date, there are few, if any, guidelines to support choices in Table 1 of the Online Supplement, and it is not clear how they affect practical model comparisons.
 The present paper provides a systematic analysis of this topic.
 We focus on the following questions.
 First, what defines reasonable choices of the approximation method and scoring rule?
 Second, under what conditions do extant choices from the literature satisfy this definition?
 Third, for a given scoring rule, how accurate are alternative approximation methods in practically relevant scenarios?

-To answer the first question, we propose the notion of a consistent approximation method.
-This formalizes the idea that, as the size of the simulated sample becomes larger and larger, and in terms of a given scoring rule, the approximation ought to perform as well as the unknown true forecast distribution.
-To tackle the second question, we evaluate methodological choices such as those in Table \ref{tab:lit}.
-The results account for the salient features of Bayesian posterior simulators, in particular time series type dependence among the MCMC draws.
-Regarding the third question, we provide a simulation study that is motivated by practical applications of MCMC.
-Furthermore, we consider the behavior of various approximation methods and scoring rules in an economic data example.
-Overall, our findings support the use of the mixture-of-parameters estimator in order to approximate the posterior predictive distribution of interest.
+In studying these questions, our work is complementary to \cite{GneitingRaftery2007} who develop the broader theory of scoring rules and portray their rich mathematical and decision theoretic structure.
+While \cite{GneitingRaftery2007} mention simulated predictive distributions (see in particular their Section 4.2), the empirical literature surveyed in the Online Supplement has largely evolved after 2007, giving rise to the applied techniques that motivate the present paper.